kyilmaz2421/ImageRepository/README.md

 Removes the image from database and deletes its files.

 ## EDIT

 The ability to change the title and the option to add, remove, or change the description of a specific post.

 ## SEARCH & GET

 Based on the inputted search string the system does a regex substring match on the titles and returns the relevant images posted.

-By default upon landing on the front page there is no specific search query made and only 10 images are sent at a time.
+By default, upon landing on the front page there is no specific search query made and only 10 images are sent at a time.
 The limit of images sent can be changed through a url query and the backend will handle this.